kwuking/TimeMixer/README.md

 ## Model Abalations

-To verify the effectiveness of each component of TimeMixer, we provide detailed ablation study on every possible design in both Past-Decomposable-Mixing and Future-Multipredictor-Mixing blocks on all 18 experiment benchmarks （see our paper for full results 😊）.
+To verify the effectiveness of each component of TimeMixer, we provide the detailed ablation study on every possible design in both Past-Decomposable-Mixing and Future-Multipredictor-Mixing blocks on all 18 experiment benchmarks （see our paper for full results 😊）.

 <p align="center">
 <img src="./figures/ablation.png"  alt="" align=center />
 </p>

 ## Model Efficiency
-We compare the running memory and time against the latest state-of-the-art models under the training phase, where TimeMixer consistently demonstrates favorable efficiency, in terms of both GPU memory and running time, for various series lengths (ranging from 192 to 3072), in addition to the consistent state-of-the-art perfor- mances for both long-term and short-term forecasting tasks.
+We compare the running memory and time against the latest state-of-the-art models under the training phase, where TimeMixer consistently demonstrates favorable efficiency, in terms of both GPU memory and running time, for various series lengths (ranging from 192 to 3072), in addition to the consistent state-of-the-art performances for both long-term and short-term forecasting tasks.
 **It is noteworthy that TimeMixer, as a deep model, demonstrates results close to those of full-linear models in terms of efficiency.
 This makes TimeMixer promising in a wide range of scenarios that require high model efficiency.**

 <p align="center">